Leadership position for Paralympian Michael Johnson as Paralympics New Zealand grows talent with five new roles

 Jenni Keeley appointed PNZ Education Lead

 Jenni Keeley has been appointed as PNZ Education Lead.
-Jenni is leading the pilot of the I’mPOSSIBLE Education and Para Sport Champions programmes within 20 primary/intermediate schools across New Zealand.
+She is leading the pilot of the I’mPOSSIBLE Education and Para Sport Champions programmes.
+These take place within 20 primary/intermediate schools across New Zealand.

 Jenni has over 20 years of teaching experience and last year was an Across School Lead for Te Ara Whetu Kahui Ako, on leave from her role as Associate Principal at Beach Haven Primary School.
 Jenni is passionate about education.
 She is looking forward to the opportunity that the Education Lead role provides to work alongside others and lead an initiative that has the power to transform lives through an inclusive Para sport education programme.

 PNZ has appointed Rachel Barr as Marketing Manager, part-time.
 In her role, Rachel will lead initiatives to grow Paralympics New Zealand and the NZ Paralympic Team brand awareness.
 Her work uses the inspirational power of the Paralympic Movement, Paralympians and Para athletes to build a fully inclusive New Zealand.
 This includes deepening and growing the PNZ supporter base, promoting participation in Para sport, promoting PNZ as a charity and maximising commercial outcomes.

 Rachel was Marketing and Brand Manager at Netball NZ for 13 years.
 She brings extensive experience working across marketing, commercial and events.
 In 2021, she contracted to PNZ leading the Tokyo 2020 Paralympic Games marketing campaign.
 This involved developing the One Team, One Spirit brand positioning.